 Catalyzing Policy-Research Collaborations

 I have worked for about ten years for the International Growth Centre (IGC) that aims to promote sustainable growth in developing countries in Africa and Asia by providing demand-led policy advice based on frontier research.
-I am now broadening my approach to cover more areas and policy actors.
+My current work broadens the approach to support policy actors and societies in both developed and developing countries to adopt, implement and refine more effective policies.

 Co-chair, LSE-Oxford Commission on State Fragility, Growth and Development.
-The goal of the Commission was to guide policy at global levels and for societies facing different dimensions of fragility on escaping the fragility trap and on promoting inclusive growth in fragile and con ict situations.
+The goal of the Commission was to guide policy at global levels and for societies facing different dimensions of fragility on escaping the fragility trap and on promoting inclusive growth in fragile and conflict situations.

 The Analytical Angle: What’s in the price of a pen?
 Millions of rupees, if you’re the government. (with Michael Best, Columbia).
 DAWN October 23, 2019.